bede/bede.github.io/_posts/2016-12-29-uber-philanthropy.md

 ---
 layout: post
-title: Why is Europe incapable of producing businesses like Uber?
+title: “Why is Europe incapable of producing businesses like Uber?”
 ---
-Very much the poster child of the [gig economy](https://en.wikipedia.org/wiki/Access_economy), Uber operates to a unique set of standards and shrugs off much of the criticism fielded by its peers in this sector.
-Yet since their reluctant [publishing of GAAP figures](https://www.bloomberg.com/news/articles/2016-08-25/uber-loses-at-least-1-2-billion-in-first-half-of-2016), it has become apparent that not only are Uber's innovation claims dubious, but that neither their core business model nor [predictable](https://www.ubereats.com/) [pivots](https://rush.uber.com/) have yet to deliver the earliest signs of promise.
+Poster child of the gig economy, Uber operates to a unique set of standards and shrugs off much of the criticism fielded by its peers in this sector.
+Yet since its reluctant [publishing of GAAP figures](https://www.bloomberg.com/news/articles/2016-08-25/uber-loses-at-least-1-2-billion-in-first-half-of-2016), it has become clear that not only are Uber's innovation claims dubious, but that neither its core business model nor [predictable](https://www.ubereats.com/) [pivots](https://rush.uber.com/) have yet to deliver the earliest signs of promise.

 Hubert Horan's [excellent breakdown of these figures](http://www.nakedcapitalism.com/2016/11/can-uber-ever-deliver-part-one-understanding-ubers-bleak-operating-economics.html) is eye watering stuff: